MicrosoftDocs/power-automate-docs/articles/approvals-markdown-support.md

 Start a line with a hash character `#` to set a heading.
 Organize your remarks with subheadings by starting a line with additional hash characters, for example `####`.
 Up to six levels of headings are supported.

+> [!IMPORTANT]
+> Approval cards posted to Teams do not support markdown headers

 **Example:**

 ```Markdown